Phalcode/gamevault-docs/docs/intro.md

 - A client application to use this server

 :::tip Try it out!
-If you don't have a server yet, but want to try it out, you can connect your GameVault Client to our demo server get a feel for how it works.
+If you don't have a server yet, but want to try it out, you can connect your GameVault Client to our demo server to get a feel for how it works.
 [Click here to learn more.](client-docs/setup#option-2-using-the-demo-server)
 :::